eclipse-keyple/keyple-website/content/community/roadmap/_index.md

 ---
 ## Current work
- - The porting of Keyple 2.0.0 in C++ is in progress.
+ - The porting of Keyple 2.0.0 in C++ is finished since end of May 2022.
+A full review by the Eclipse foundation will be requested.
+The official release 2.0 of Keyple C++ is planned for July.
  - New enhancements are planned for the Calypso library
-   - pre-personalization transaction (Change Key)
-   - signature of data fields (SAM PSO commands)
-   - confidential secure session (REV3.2 AES mode)
+   - confidential secure session (REV3.2 Prime Extended based on AES)
-   - asymmetric authentication (REV3.3 PKI mode)
+   - asymmetric authentication (REV3.3 Prime PKI based on ECC)
    - REV1/REV2 product specific supports
-   - SAM Transaction API (for SAM management)
- - Looking to provide a NFC reader plugin for iOS sytems.
+ - Looking to migrate the Java implementation in Kotlin Multiplatform in order to handle iOS & some native target for ticketing application based on a generic code compliant with Java environment.

 ## Future developments
 A Hoplink extension will be proposed (based on a high-level API on top of the Calypso API).